zharkaron/cyberpatriot/README.md

 Change the file permissions to make the script executable: chmod +x myscript.sh

-You can run the script in two ways:
+You can run the script:
 ./myscript.sh
-bash myscript.sh

 The command ./script.sh <file_name> is used to run a script named script.sh located in the current directory and pass <file_name> as an argument to the script.